swegmueller/Dove_image_preprocessing/README.md

 UDM an UDM2 files.
 Feel free to download and edit as needed.

-Planet_masking_whole order does the same thing as Planet_masking_udm_and_udm2, but is set up to do an entire order from Planet Explorer (not sure if this will work with order via the API -- haven't tested it yet).
+Planet_masking_whole order does the same thing as Planet_masking_udm_and_udm2, but is set up to do an entire order from Planet Explorer (not sure if this will work with orders via the API -- haven't tested it yet).
 I'm lazy and I like efficiency...

 TopoCorrectionClass is a class I wrote to make topographical correction of Dove imagery easy.